vithu92/hackzurich2020_viroda/README.md

 ## Further Steps
 We think that given more time our app could be extend with various good additions:
-- Navigation in store to help customers find their products better and faster.
+- Navigation in store to help customers find their products better and faster using the store layout provided by Migros.
 - Direct comparison between products informing the customer about nutritional values and sustainability impact.